A puppy farmer hoped to make a profit from selling a sick dog which died soon afterwards.

-Ms Robinson had advertised puppies for sale on Gumtree and Pets4Homes and stood to have gained £12,000 from her criminal enterprise.
+Robinson, of Mansell Road, Kensington, had advertised puppies for sale on two websites and stood to have gained £12,000 in all from her activities.

 Robinson told the court she was on benefits and had never worked but she had not repaid the money and could not recall what she had spent it on.

 Christopher McMaster, defending, told the court that he didn’t think that compensation in this case was relevant because "commercial deals go wrong."

 District Judge James Clarke sentenced Robinson to a 12-month community order, with an electronically monitored curfew lasting eight weeks.
 She was also ordered to repay the £1,200 purchase price and the costs of the veterinary treatment.